wclr/lp-loader/README.md

 bundle-C.ru.lp.js   - will contain `en` dictionaries for C
 ```

 Particular language bundle **will be loaded dynamically on demand** when it will be accessed from it's parent bundle code.
-If language is not used, bundle is not loaded.
+If language is not used, language data bundles are not loaded.

-`LP-loader` can be used to bundle this way not only language packs, but **any *labeled* sets of *data* or *code*** that should be loaded dynamically on demand.
+Actually, `LP-loader` can be used to bundle this way not only language packs, but **any *labeled* sets of *data* or *code*** that should be loaded dynamically on demand.

 ## Install